-Apart from the general rules relating to application for interim measures against assets, specific documentation has to be filed with the court of attachments with the ex parte application, namely an extract from the land register pertaining to the immovable property targeted by the interim measure and a mortgage certificate.
+Apart from the general rules relating to application for interim measures against assets, specific documentation has to be filed with the court of attachments with the ex parte application, namely an extract from the land register pertaining to the immovable property targeted by the interim measure and a certificate from the General Administration of the Patrimony Documentation, indicating, if applicable, all existing registrations and all orders or attachments concerning these assets (BJC, article 1430).

 If the court of attachments grants the authorisation, its order has to be served on the debtor.
-To be valid, the conservatory attachment on immovable property must be registered in the mortgage register.
+To be valid, the conservatory attachment on immovable property must be registered with the competent office of the General Administration of the Patrimony Documentation of the place where the property is situated.